-Timely and successful achievement of the Corporation's strategic targets or aspirations may be adversely impacted by reduced revenue-generating capacity of some of its core businesses should downside macroeconomic and market risks crystallize.
-These risks include but are not limited to the persistent inflationary and rising policy interest rate trends, the recent idiosyncratic defaults, the continuing war in Ukraine, a deteriorating macroeconomic environment and elevated geopolitical risks, the ongoing headwinds posed by regulatory reforms and/or the effects on the Corporation's legal and regulatory proceedings.
-Major central banks have taken a more hawkish policy stance and continue to drive market interest rates higher in 2023 following the significant episodes of market volatility particularly around selective failures and/or restricting in the U.S. banking sector as well as increasing pressure on the commercial real estate market.
-The inflationary developments have put the Corporation's cost structure under additional pressure, and the Corporation does not expect that the demand for increased wages will disappear anytime soon.
-Overall, these trends are driving high levels of uncertainty and could result in fluctuations to the results of the Corporation's operations, strategic plans, and financial targets.
+Timely and successful achievement of the Corporation's strategic targets or aspirations may be adversely impacted by reduced revenue-generating capacity of some of the bank's core businesses should downside risks crystallize.
+These risks include but are not limited to the uncertain future path of inflation and central bank's policies on interest rates, a deteriorating macroeconomic environment, the recent idiosyncratic defaults, the Israel-Gaza conflict and Russia/Ukraine war with both having escalation potential, elevated geopolitical risks, tensions and the political risks associated with the 2024 U.S. election, cyber events, the ongoing headwinds posed by regulatory reforms and the effects on the Corporation's legal and regulatory proceedings.
+A key focus in 2023 was the persistently high inflation which drove further monetary tightening, risks of a higher-for-longer interest rate environment and generally tighter financial conditions.
+Towards the end of the year, evidence of waning inflation pressure led to a repricing of market expectations with respect to earlier and more significant central bank rate cuts in 2024 accompanied by an easing of financial conditions.
+However, the path of monetary policy normalization remains somewhat uncertain with central banks signaling that market expectations of early rate cuts this year may be too optimistic in light of remaining inflation risks.
+In addition, there were episodes of significant market volatility particularly around selective failures and/or restructurings in the U.S. banking sector as well as increasing pressure on the commercial real estate market, particularly in the U.S. office sector.
+Volatility in capital markets also increases the risk of idiosyncratic counterparty events both directly and indirectly, for example shortfalls under securities financing transactions.
+Overall, these trends could continue to drive high levels of uncertainty and could result in fluctuations in the results of the Corporation's operations, strategic plans, and financial targets.